-It's as if your brain has come loose and knocks against your skull every time you move.
+It's as if your brain has come loose and is knocking against your skull every time you move.
 This is how people suffering from headaches often describe their symptoms.
-Millions of people worldwide – women, men and children – regularly suffer from painful numbing or pressure or sharp piercing pains which affect their concentration at work, in school and the amount of strain the family can cope with.
+Millions of people worldwide – women, men and children – regularly suffer from painful numbing or pressure or sharp piercing pains which affect their concentration at work and in school and even place strain on family life.
 Finding a remedy means improving your quality of life.
-And that is often easier than most people think because a visual impairment is frequently the cause of headaches.
+And that is often easier than most people think, because a visual impairment is frequently the cause of headaches.

-Farsightedness (hyperopia), in particular, strains the eyes causing headaches when left uncorrected.
-Often you get both after reading or using the computer for a long time.
-This is because it is especially tiring for farsighted people to hold images in sharp focus.
-In trying to see clearly, the lens has to adjust (accommodation).
-The biggest problem is that many people are farsighted without knowing it because their eyes can make up for it to a certain degree.
-The constant effort or straining to always see sharp causes headaches, which are then often not linked back to problems with the eyes.
+When left uncorrected, farsightedness (hyperopia), in particular, strains the eyes causing headaches.
+Often you get both eyestrain and headaches after reading or using the computer for a long time.
+This is because it is especially tiring for far-sighted people to hold images in sharp focus.
+In trying to see clearly, the lens has to adjust (which is called “accommodation”).
+The biggest problem is that many people are far-sighted without knowing it because their eyes can make up for it to a certain degree.
+The constant effort or straining to always see clearly causes headaches, which people often fail to link to problems with the eyes.

-Less common but also a cause for headaches is an undiagnosed, but latent strabismus.
-To see clearly, people with strabismus must put their eyes under enormous strain to keep them parallel so as to see clearly.
+Less common but also a cause for headaches is undiagnosed but latent strabismus, or misalignment of the eyes.
+People with strabismus have to put their eyes under enormous strain to keep them parallel so as to see clearly.

-Typical symptoms of headaches that can occur due to farsightedness or a slight strabismus often only appear after a while, particularly just after long reading sessions or long hours spent on the computer.
-If headaches then occur or you get double vision or your vision goes blurry temporarily, it is probably due to vision problems.
-A thorough eye test at the optometrist can determine whether farsightedness or strabismus is the cause.
+Typical symptoms of headaches that can occur due to far-sightedness or a slight strabismus often only appear after a while, particularly just after long reading sessions or long hours spent on the computer.
+If headaches then occur, you get double vision, or your vision goes blurry temporarily, it is probably due to vision problems.
+A thorough eye test at the eye doctor can determine whether far-sightedness or strabismus is the cause.